Code-Institute-Submissions/feurte-ventura/README.md

 ## Testing

 1. Google Chrome, Safari & Internet Explorer - were used to veiw site in different browsers.

+2. Chrome DevTools - was used generously for styling and spacing and also viewport screens.

+3. Present Issue with images on mobile screen being wider than screen and need to be screen length.

+4. Present Issue with links on Popular cities taking you to the correct id but puts the id at the top of the page, but I would like it more centralised.

 ## Deployment